CharlesSanfiorenzo/Bioinformatics/docs/GeneralUse.md

 TS/TV Ratio | Higher than or close to 2.1

-          V. Proteome Size
+#V. Proteome Size
-               This feature will annotate the amount of aminoacids or codons in an organism's proteome by using sequences stored in Genbank files.
+This feature will annotate the amount of aminoacids or codons in an organism's proteome by using sequences stored in Genbank or RefSeq files.
 It will also count the headers (amount of protein coding genes annotated).

-              -1) Download from NCBI's ftp page a genbank belonging to either all RNA or protein sequences.
+1) Download from NCBI's ftp page a genbank belonging to either all RNA or protein sequences.
-              -2) Verify output: 'ProteomeSize.txt'.
+2) Verify output: 'ProteomeSize.txt'.

-          VI.
+#VI.
 Base Counter
                Outputs amount of bases in individual or multifasta files.

            VI.
 SNP Calling